 Through the regular call series, participants can find out more about who’s building what and how in Accenture and get to the heart of what’s successful and where the pitfalls lie in various projects.

 Another guild that has been thriving since 2016 is the Data Visualization Guild, led by Lisa Gullo.
 With more than 330 members it offers a platform to introduce updates (including new assets, such as training material), share best practices, create innovations and contribute to our Applied Intelligence team.

 The Guild regularly attracts active engagement from data visualization specialists from all over the world.
 Their role?
 The graphic visualization of information to provide an accessible way to see and understand trends, outliers and patterns in data.
 As one of our Guild members said recently: “The greatest value of a picture is when it forces us to notice what we never expected to see.”

 A monthly invite is sent to all those who follow the dedicated internal portal page or Yammer community.
 Topics are selected in advance based on popular demand and typically involve some type of interactive demonstration.
 Through these sessions, Guild members enjoy a rich and varied number of topics, such as learning about the integration of Power Apps and Power BI, the analytics experience playbook or data storytelling.

 Every few months the Data Visualization Guild hosts a challenge where the Guild provides participants with a dataset and business requirements and asks them to build out a dashboard.
 The results are then judged by Guild administrators and a winner is selected based on data visualization best practices.

 I’m excited at the prospect of fostering these communities further to help people grow their skills in a peer-to-peer environment.
-There’s no shortage of knowledge in Accenture and our Guilds mean we can tap into that, quickly and easily, so we can respond to challenges as one Accenture.
+There’s no shortage of knowledge in Accenture and our Guilds mean we can tap into that, quickly and easily, so we can respond to challenges.
 Learn more about the work of our global IT applied intelligence team in this case study.